Esri/distance-direction-addin-dotnet/README.md

 1. Choose the Circles tab on the Geodesy and Range Tool
 2. Start an interactive session by selecting the arrow icon
 3. Click on map to enter a center point, as you move cursor away from center point, circle will display.
 Click on map to finish 4. circle.
-5. A graphic will then be displayed on the map showing the circle you created

 > A graphic will then be displayed on the map showing the circle you created.
 If desired you can clear all graphics with the clear graphics button.